Support for Care-Experienced Students

 One-to-one support sessions

-To ensure you are on the right course the with the Team can provide you with access to the most up-to-date information, advice and guidance to enable a well informed decision on your course and future plans.
+The Careers Information, Advice and Guidance Team can provide you with access to the most up-to-date information, advice and guidance to enable a well informed decision on your future courses and future plans.
 This can be before you have applied and whilst studying to prepare you for your next steps.

 One point of contact

-We can liaise directly with your social worker to ensure that they are kept up-to-date with your attendance, progress, and achievements., and we can work with you and them to ensure you get the most out of your time at Morley, and receive the support and guidance you need.
+We can liaise directly with your social worker to ensure that they are kept up-to-date with your attendance, progress, and achievements, and we can work with you and them to ensure you get the most out of your time at Morley, and receive the support and guidance you need.
+If you social worker asks for a point of contact at the College please give them Hannah’s details.

 Once you have enrolled you will be assigned a Personal Tutor.
 Their main role is to advise you on academic matters, but you can also discuss non-academic matters with them.
 If they aren’t able to help you, they will liaise with colleagues to get you the support you need.